livepeer/go-livepeer/README.md

 ### Quick start
 - Make sure you have done all the setup steps.
 (Have `ffmpeg` installed, have `geth` running on the Livepeer private testnet)

 - Run `livepeer -testnet` to start Livepeer.
 Make sure you have the `livepeer` executable.
-It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases).
+It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases) (you should download the packages for your OS - darwin for Macs and linux for linux.
+You should also rename them to `livepeer` and `livepeer_cli`, and make sure they have executable permissions).

 - Run `livepeer_cli`.
 You should see a wizard launch in the command line.
 Make sure you installed the `livepeer_cli` executable.
 It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases).